hssmalo/steampunkfantasy/rules.md

 Thus, for example Cunning Assault[1 per 2] would allow you to replace two assault-successes with one roll on light damage table (if enemy unit base has a light damage table, which typical is only for tanks and vehicles).
 Note that the replacements are done after asigning hits to different untis, and only hits versus targets with a light damage table can be replaced, not hits versus other units in the same assault.
 However, how to apply this is up to the one having cunning assault.

 This represent any cunning way to take out heavily armored units in assaults.

+**Fire**, ranged weapons

+If target is hit by a ranged weapon with this special ability, target is set on fire.
+See continous damage.
+Apply one fire per hit.

+**Fire**, assault weapons

+Any unit base hit atleast once in assault by a unit with this special is set on fire.
+See continous damage.

+**(minor) Acid**, ranged weapons

+If target is hit by a ranged weapon with this special ability, apply (minor) acid to target.
+See continous damage.
+Apply one (minor) acid per hit.

+**(minor)** **Acid**, assault weapons

+Apply (minor) acid to any unit base hit atleast once in assault by a unit with this special.
+See continous damage.

+**Poison[N]**, ranged weapons

+If target is hit by a ranged weapon with this special ability, apply Poison[N] to taget unit.
+See continous damage.
+Apply one Poison[n] per hit.

+**Poison[N]**, assault weapons

+Apply Poison[N] to any unit base hit atleast once in assault by a unit with this special.
+See continous damage.

 [type] **Resistances**[n]